sorinbotirla/ESP32-Seismometer/README.md

 <h1>ESP32 Seismometer</h1>
 <br />
 This seismometer is built using any ESP32 (I have used ESP32 Wroom).<br />
-It features a 2.8 inch ILI9341, ADS1115 16bit ADC, a coil/magnet pendullum and a buzzer for sound feedback.<br />
+It features a 2.8 inch ILI9341, ADS1115 16bit ADC, a coil/magnet pendullum, visual and acoustic feedback via 7x WS2812 LEDS and 1 passive buzzer.<br />
 <h2>Pinout</h2>
 <table border="1" cellpadding="5" cellspacing="0">
   <tr>